carpentries/glosario/help.md

 The GitHub new issue form will open in a new tab and the English term title and language label will be prefilled for you.

-Please add the translated term, and the translated definition in the main issue text box.
+Please add the new term you wish to add to the English glossary and the definition in the main issue text box.

 Click Create.
 You're done!